Posts

 Image

-The body of Tinker Air Force Base Official Denise F. Stice was discovered at approximately 9:30 a.m. on November 27, 2007, on the south side of Lake Overholser in Oklahoma City, Oklahoma.
-About the same time her body was found, Stice’s Gold 2002 Chevrolet Monte Carlo was spotted at the Bali Apartments, 1120 N. Tela Dr., Oklahoma City.
-Early that morning, a witness saw a stocky, white man about 5 feet 8 inches tall get out of the car.
+On November 27, 2007, the body of Tinker Air Force Base Official Denise F. Stice was discovered at approximately 9:30 a.m., on the south side of Lake Overholser in Oklahoma City, Oklahoma.
+About the same time her body was found, Stice’s 2002 Chevrolet Monte Carlo was spotted at the Bali Apartments, 1120 N. Tela Dr., Oklahoma City.
+Early that morning, a witness saw a stocky, white man about 5'8" get out of the car.
 The man was wearing a white button-down dress shirt, black slacks, and cowboy boots.
 If you have credible information about this case, please call the Homicide Tip Line at 405-297-1200 or Oklahoma City Crime Stoppers at 405-235-7300.
 You can remain anonymous.
 Oklahoma City Crime Stoppers

 Oklahoma City Police Department Cold Case Unit.